mapbox/node-fontnik/API.md

 ### `getRange(start: number, end: number): Array<number>`

-Generate an array of the numbers from `start` to `end`.
-Numbers must be in order and both less than 65533.
+Generate an array of the numbers from `start` to `end`. `start` must be less than `end` and both numbers must be in the inclusive range 0 to 65535.

 ### `faces(): Array<string>`